 - 1 star-anise

 - 1 pinch fennel seeds, optional

-- ½ tbsp rock sugar or regular sugar
+- ½ tablespoon rock sugar or regular sugar

 For each bowl of broth

 You also need

 - 170 g dried soba noodles, 6oz

 - Red chilli paste, aka Gochujang, to taste